Things to Do in Round Top, Texas

 How far is Round Top from Houston?+

-About 90 miles west of central Houston on US-290, then south on Highway 237.
+About 75–90 miles west of central Houston on US-290 West, then south on TX-237.
 Approximately 1.5 hours depending on traffic.
-Coming from Houston, you'll enter the antique show corridor from the Warrenton end.
+Coming from Houston, you'll enter the antique show corridor from the Carmine (northern) end.
+Check Houston Transtar before leaving — US-290 construction can add significant time during peak morning hours.

 How far is Round Top from Austin?+

-About 90 miles east of Austin on US-290, then south on Highway 237.
+About 85–90 miles east of Austin on US-290 East, then south on TX-237 at Carmine.
 Approximately 1.5 hours.
-Coming from Austin, you'll enter the corridor from the Carmine and Round Top end.
+Coming from Austin, you'll also enter the corridor from the northern (Carmine) end — same direction as Houston visitors, just from the opposite side of the highway.

 What is Festival Hill at Round Top?+